Policies, Forms and Resources

 Tenure system assistant professors beginning their initial appointment after the eighth week of the academic year, i.e., after October 15th, are required to complete a Service Toward Completion of the Probationary Period form.
 This form records the faculty member’s request to have the initial partial year count or not count toward the probationary period.
 The decision must be made at the time of the faculty member’s initial appointment to the tenure-track.
 It is very important for a faculty member to understand the implications of counting or not counting an initial year in which he/she provides less than a full year’s service, since the decision will affect the timing of their promotion and tenure review.

 Faculty should discuss this matter thoroughly with their department head.
-Additionally, faculty who have any questions about this decision or who are opting to count the partial year should consult with COM Faculty Affairs before completing the form.
+Additionally, faculty who have questions about this decision or who are starting their appointment in the 2nd half of the academic year (after February 16th) and opting to count the partial year should consult with COM Faculty Affairs before completing the form.
 Units may contact Gillian Coombs (firstname.lastname@example.org) to arrange this meeting.

 Policies and Resources Heading link

 - University of Illinois College of Medicine Bylaws, last revised August 10, 2023

 - COM Criteria and Guidelines for Appointment and Promotion of Faculty last revised June 2021

 - Departmental-level Criteria for Appointment and Promotion (as reported Fall, 2023)